See Me Naked: Stories of Sexual Exile in American Christianity.

 Julian of Norwich was a medieval mystic and the first woman to write a book in English.
 She has been called the “greatest theologian of the English language,” but much about her life is mysterious.
 This innovative biography illuminates Julian through exploration of her writings and of her 14th century context.

+All of my work is fundamentally dialogic.
+These have been dialogues with subjects, dialogues with history dialogues with texts, but all of them have been in some sense about letting the voice of another person speak into my own reality.
 I am a Colorado-based writer.
 I live at 10,200 feet in wild and unkempt Leadville where I cook at the Community Meals, ski as much as possible in the mine-pocked landscape of the "eastside," and try to grow tiny, oxygen-deprived carrots in my backyard.

 I have taken a circuitous path to becoming a writer and a poet.
 After graduating from St. Olaf College in Minnesota, studying Russian and living in Tallinn, Estonia, I got a Ph.D. at Duke University in Literature.
 My first book, Rapture Culture (Oxford 2004), is a study of readers of the apocalyptic Left Behind series.